Index XML sitemap metadata

 Important

 Indexing by reference doesn’t mean your web scraping configuration is ignored.
-The Coveo sitemap crawler will still scrape the content of documents matching your address filter configuration.
+The Coveo sitemap crawler will still scrape the content of documents matching your exclusion and inclusion rules.
 To prevent unexpected field values, avoid using the same metadata names in your web scraping configuration as the ones in your sitemap file.

 To index a Sitemap source by reference